enthought/edge-examples/external-app-example/README.md

 edge.applications.add_app_version(version1)
 ```

 After running this code, return to the Home screen in Edge.
-You should see an icon labeled
+You should see a tile labeled
 *Edge External App Demo v1.0.0*.

 ## Registering The Application